localjo/CalendarMapApp/README.md

 The original prompt used to create the app was:

-> Use Expo to build a native app that reads users mobile device calendar, and shows all calendar events on a map based on the location of the event.
+> Use Expo to build a native app that reads users' mobile device calendar, and shows all calendar events on a map based on the location of the event.
 The UI should have a control for selecting the date range of events.

+## Results:

 ![Screenshot](./screenshot.jpeg)